 - Trauma, poor posture and arthritis are common causes of neck pain.

-- Some shoulder conditions that can cause pain include strains, instability and fractures.
+- Some shoulder conditions that can cause pain include instability, dislocation and fractures.

-- Treatments like physiotherapy, osteopathy or remedial massage can generally help neck and shoulder pain.
+- Treatments such as physiotherapy, osteopathy or remedial massage can generally help neck and shoulder pain.